srl-labs/containerlab/docs/manual/kinds/xrd.md

 ## Managing XRd nodes

-There are many ways to manage SR Linux nodes, ranging from classic CLI management all the way up to the gNMI programming.
+There are several management interfaces supported by XRd nodes:

 === "bash"
     to connect to a `bash` shell of a running XRd container: